Stay Safe MN

 COVID-19 Coverage for MNsure Enrollees

-All private health insurance plans sold on MNsure are waiving cost sharing for COVID-19 testing and in-network COVID-19 hospitalization through March 31, 2021.
-These plans will also waive co-pays, deductibles and co-insurance for the COVID-19 vaccine as it becomes available.
+All private health insurance plans sold on MNsure are waiving cost sharing for COVID-19 testing and in-network COVID-19 hospitalization through June 30, 2021.
+These plans will also waive co-pays, deductibles and co-insurance for the COVID-19 vaccine.

 More information about COVID-19 testing and treatment covered by these insurers.